undecaf/storage-composer/README.md

 but unfortunately only _after_ the malware had an opportunity to run.
 Please note that such systems are frequently called “fully encrypted” although they are not.

+#### Where is the key file expected to be located at boot time?
+Short but incomplete answer: at the same path on the same device as when the file system was built.

+Extensive answer: by “key file path” we mean the path of the key file at build time, relative to the mount point of the key device.
+If, for instance, your key file was `/media/user/my_key_dev/path/to/keyfile` when the storage was built then your key device was mounted at `/media/user/my_key_dev` and the “key file path” is `/path/to/keyfile`.

+At boot time, the following locations are scanned for a file at the “key file path”, in this order:
+  1. The `initramfs`; if the key file was encrypted then you are prompted for a passphrase.
+Note that StorageComposer cannot create such a setup, this has to be done manually.
+  1. All unencrypted partitions on all removable USB and MMC devices; again, a passphrase is requested for an encrypted key file.
+  1. All LUKS-encrypted partitions on all removable USB and MMC devices; you are prompted for a passphrase for each such partition, and these partitions can contain only unencrypted key files.

 #### Do I have to retype my passphrase for each encrypted file system during booting?
 If `/boot` is not on an encrypted file system then you need to enter your passphrase only once.
-The LUKS passphrase is derived from it according to the selected [LUKS authorization method](#authorization) and saved in the kernel keyring for all your encrypted file systems.
+The LUKS passphrase is derived from it according to the selected [LUKS authorization method](#authorization) and is saved in the kernel keyring for all your encrypted file systems.
 The saved LUKS passphrase is discarded after 60&nbsp;seconds; by that time, all encrypted file systems should be open.

-On the other hand, if `/boot` is on an encrypted file system then your passphrase is requested twice: first for `/boot` by GRUB2 and then for the actual file system(s) by the initramfs.
+On the other hand, if `/boot` is on an encrypted file system then your passphrase is requested twice: first for `/boot` by GRUB2 and then for the actual file system(s) by the `initramfs`.
 This is true even if there is only a (single) root filesystem.
 An additional inconvenience is that the keyboard is in US layout for the first passphrase and in localized layout for the second one.
 Although